Ugrashravas/paniniprotocol/docs/short-words.md

 [⬅️ Back to Overview](index.md)
 # Translation Table

 One common challenge from skeptics of Jefferson's key is to decipher short English words.
 They probably believe that the key was reverse-engineered using "algorithms" on "datasets", and are unable to digest that the key was divinely revealed and as such not bound by their teeny tiny toy datasets.
-Below is a breakdown of short English words with their Sanskrit equivalents, parsing, and grammar notes (Thanks to @F24111998 for his major help here).
+Below is a breakdown of short English words with their Sanskrit equivalents, parsing, and grammar notes (many thanks to [@F24111998](https://x.com/F24111998) for his major help here).

 <div style="text-align: center;">
 <img src="img/rajiva.png" alt="Ugraśravas shattering one of the dark heads of ignorance with the help of the magic flower Rājīva" width="100%">